avoutic/web-framework/docs/input-validation.md

 ## Using CustomValidator

-The `WebFramework\Validation\CustomValidator` class is a flexible validator that can be extended to create custom validation logic.
+The `WebFramework\Validation\Valdidator\CustomValidator` class is a flexible validator that can be extended to create custom validation logic.
 It provides basic validation functionality and can be configured with various rules.

 ### Key Features